EvernodeXRPL/evernode-sdk/hotpocket/tutorial-basics.md

 `client.submitContractInput()` sends the specified data into HotPocket via the established websocket connection.
 Because the connection is already cryptographically verified as belonging to the user's key pair, HotPocket knows which user sent that particular input.

-When HotPocket receives the inputs, it first subjects them to consensus to verify that a majority of HotPocket nodes in the cluster see the same inputs.
+When HotPocket receives the inputs, it broadcasts the inputs to other HotPocket nodes in the cluster, and subjects them to consensus to verify that a majority of nodes indeed received the inputs.
 If consensus is reached, it then passes the inputs to the smart contract.

 Run the client application with `node myclient.js` while looking at the HotPocket logs.
 HotPocket logs should show something like this:

 ```
 20220821 14:18:10.069 [inf][hpc] ****Ledger created**** (lcl:39-4ccab9bc state:81b360bc patch:77e05022)
 User public key ed9a4cf5eba65fb12e8971dd8e4fec352601814214bb54c696dfd0a77bbdf4427e
 Received input: hello
 ```

 ## 10. Handle user outputs